City of Sydney Historical Association

 No bookings required

-Speaker - Helen Carter
+Speaker - Adam Courtenay

 Venue: Henry Carmichael Theatre, Sydney Mechanics of Arts, 280 Pitt Street